WHOIGit/nes-lter-examples/README.md

 The data team are not experts in your science and will not try to do any of it for you!

 Our code for cleaning data is mostly contained in the [`nes-lter-ims` repository](https://github.com/nes-lter-ims).
-This code base will grow as we work on new data types and as new data is provided to us by PIs, and as we build out the web services API.
+This code base will grow as we work on new data types and as new data is provided to us by PIs, and as we build out the REST API.